hhchuang-ai/cs230-final-project/README.md

 ## Citation
-If you find this code useful for your research, please cite Junho Kim's paper:
+If you find this code useful for your research, please cite Junho Kim's paper and their Github[link](https://github.com/taki0112/UGATIT):

 ```
 @inproceedings{